-When it comes to accidents involving large vehicles, it’s crucial to understand the common types of truck accident injuries that can occur.
-These injuries can have a profound impact on the lives of those involved.
+When it comes to accidents involving large vehicles, it’s crucial to understand the common types of truck accident injuries.
+These common truck accident injuries can have a profound impact on the lives of those involved.
 Recognizing and addressing them promptly is key to recovery.
+If you have questions after a crash, consider speaking with a truck accident injury lawyer in Houston for guidance about your legal options.

 The collision between a passenger automobile and a large truck or big rig can have truly catastrophic consequences.

-Every day, motorists across the United States see their lives change dramatically as a result of accidents with semi-trucks or 18-wheelers.
+Every day, motorists across the United States see their lives change dramatically after accidents involving semi-trucks or 18-wheelers.
 Some types of injuries occur with shocking regularity in truck accidents.

 Trauma to a person’s head as a result of a truck accident can cause severe, life-altering injuries.
 The stark reality of many big rig truck accidents each year on roadways in Texas and across the United States is that injured individuals will never be the same after these collisions.